lasso-js/lasso/README.md

 RaptorJS Optimizer
 ==================

 The RaptorJS Optimizer is an extensible server-side resource bundler tool that can be be used to build optimized web pages by bundling, compiling, transforming and minifying web page dependencies.
-In addition, the RaptorJS Optimizer supports configurable bundles, Node.js-style require and asynchronous loading.
+In addition, the RaptorJS Optimizer supports configurable bundles, Node.js-style require, conditional dependencies and asynchronous/lazy loading.

 Lastly, the RaptorJS Optimizer supports all types of front-end resources (Less, CoffeeScript, Raptor Templates, etc.) via an extensible plugin model.